 I grappled with each emotion, one by one.
-I realized that even though it did not make sense to feel like an abandoned orphan, emotions and logic don't always coincide.
+It made no sense to feel like an abandoned orphan, but emotions don't always make sense.
 I talked to other late-in-life orphans and found that their emotions mirrored mine.
-Turned out, I wasn't crazy when I longed to give my mother one more hug.
-I just missed the woman who had chatted with me after school and who had enjoyed baking and eating Mrs. Goodcookie treats with me.
+Turns out, I wasn't so crazy when I longed to give my mother one more hug.
+I just missed the woman who always chatted with me when I came home from school and who enjoyed making and eating just-baked treats by Mrs. Goodcookie with me.
 I was normal!

 Resolved: Shop ‘Til I Drop